-Liven up your lunch break with one of these three lunches that will give your palate a new lease of life into the afternoon…
+Liven up your lunch break with one of these three lunches that will send you skipping into the afternoon…

 It’s time to swap those dull sarnies and salads for a lunch that’s infinitely more interesting.
 This trio of Leeds independents will make your lunch one of the tastiest meals of the day.
 Better still, it won’t cost the earth or take you all day to get.
-So which one will you try first?
+So what are you waiting for?
+Ger ’em in yer belly!

 The Arabic wraps at The Falafel Guys

 Have you discovered The Falafel Guys yet?
-It’s No.1 on TripAdvisor, which might surprise you because it’s not a restaurant – it’s actually just a street food van, outside M&S on Briggate.
+It spent over a year at the top of TripAdvisor, which might surprise you because it’s not technically a restaurant – they have a street food van outside M&S on Briggate and a stall in Assembly Underground.
 They make their own falafel balls, tahini and hummus fresh every day and serve it up in an Arabic wrap.
 You can add halloumi or chicken shawarma, as well as salad, chilli sauce and garlic mayo to bring your lunch to life.
 This is a massive feed, so make sure you come hungry – they’re down on Briggate every day of the week bar Fridays.

-The Falafel Guys, outside Marks and Spencer, 47 Briggate, Leeds, West Yorkshire, LS1 6HF.
+The Falafel Guys, outside Marks and Spencer, 47 Briggate, Leeds, West Yorkshire, LS1 6HF & Assembly Underground, 12 Great George Street, Leeds, West Yorkshire, LS1 3AL.

 The noodle soup at Senbon Sakura

 Senbon Sakura is an unassuming Japanese eatery, with an exceptional menu and you simply have to try their noodle soup.
 It’s a DIY concept, so you choose what goes into it.
 First, there’s the base – do you want miso or pork bone stock?
-Then you can decide between the ramen egg noodles or the tamen thick rice noodles, and top it with anything from grilled chicken to king prawn katsu and veggie gyozas.
-Whatever you choose, they’ll load it up with seasonal veg in steaming bowl of warming broth that’s guaranteed to see you through until dinner.
+Then you can decide between the ramen egg noodles or the tamen thick rice noodles, and top it with anything from grilled chicken to roast pork.
+Whatever you choose, they’ll load it up with seasonal veg in a steaming bowl of warming broth that’s guaranteed to see you through until dinner.

 Senbon Sakura, 71 Great George Street, Leeds, West Yorkshire, LS1 3BR.